SoftwareAG/c8y-docs/src/documents/guides/users-guide/LoRa.html.md

 In the Device database window, click the "New" button.

-Select "LoRa" as the device type and name your device.
+Select "LoRa" as the device type and name your device type.

-Select the message type in the "Source" dropdown box.
+Select the message type in the "Source" dropdown box. ??? rephrase???
 LoRa devices can send messages of different types with different encodings per type.
 Depending on the device, the message type can be determined by looking either at the FPort parameter of a message (source: FPort) or at the subset of the message payload itself (source: Payload).

 If you select "Payload", indicate where the message type information starts in the payload in the "Start bit" field and how long this information is in the "Number of bits" field.

-Click the "Add" button. ???The "message ID" will be matched with the message ID found in the "Source" field on the device type main page.
+Click the "Add" button.

+???Configure the "message ID" according to your device message specification to map to the Cumulocity data.
+It will be matched with the message ID found in the source specified on the device type main page (i.e. Payload or FPort).
+The message ID needs to be entered in decimal numbers (not hex).???

-Enter the relevant general values for your device: the "Name" of the value and possibly its "Display category".
+Enter the relevant general values for your device for the visualisation in the "Values" list: the "Name" of the value and possibly its "Display category".

-Under "Value selection" you may define from where the information should be extracted.
-In order to do so, indicate where the information starts in the "Start bit" field and how long this information is in the "Number of bits" field.
+Under "Value selection" define from where the value should be extracted.
+In order to do so, indicate where the value information starts in the "Start bit" field and how long this information is in the "Number of bits" field.

-Under "Value normalisation" define how the raw value should be transformed before being stored in the platform and enter the appropriate values in the "Multiplier", "Divisor"/"Offset" and "Unit" fields.
+Under "Value normalisation" define how the raw value should be transformed before being stored in the platform and enter the appropriate values in the "Multiplier", "Offset" and "Unit" fields.

-Select one of the options, if required: "Signed" (if the value is a signed number) or "Packed decimal" (if the value is BCD encoded).
+Select the options, if required: "Signed" (if the value is a signed number) or "Packed decimal" (if the value is BCD encoded).

 In the functionalities, define how this device type should behave: